-INSTALLATION SINGLE-POINT ANCHORAGE APPLICATIONS 13
+INSTALLATION SINGLE-POINT ANCHORAGE APPLICATIONS

+Single-Point Anchorage:

-Using the SAFELINK System as a Single-Point Anchorage: The Whizzler (FS-EX2514) is a device that fits over the aluminum post that has been set in a cast sleeve.
-It allows workers 360° of work activity.
-Follow these steps when using the Whizzler: 1.
-Place the Whizzler over post
+The Whizzler (FS-EX2514) is a device that fits over top of the FS-EX5501-5 Aluminum Post providing a connection for Single Point Anchorage.
+The Whizzler and Post are suitable for use with any Safewaze Aluminum Post Base.
+The Whizzler allows workers 360° of work activity.
+Follow these steps when using the Whizzler: